open-source-labs/OverVue/README.md

 #### How to use
 + Opening the application will create by default a root App component and a root route called "HomeView"
-+ Upload an mockup from your filesystem if you'd like.
++ Upload a mockup from your filesystem if you'd like.
 Remove the mockup and choose a new one if needed.
 ![](https://raw.githubusercontent.com/jeisele2/OverVue/master/src/assets/gifs/upload-image-drawers.gif)

 + To add a new component, type its name in the component name box and select any HTML elements that should be rendered by that component.